 When your assumptions change, it’s reasonable that your project plans and needs change as well.
 But too many managers are afraid to go back and re-work a plan that they’ve already agreed to.

-There’s a lot of problems with using feature voting to drive your product.
+There are a lot of problems with using feature voting to drive your product.

 Ideas on how to version a REST interface and examples of this implementation in Tagyu.

 Sometimes test data can sneak onto your web site with embarassing results like in this example from Target.com.

 Why Firefox isn’t ready for an aggressive marketing campaign.